umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/properties.md

 Another use of the Properties collection for an Order Line is that of identifying product "Uniqueness".

-Vendr uses Product Uniqueness to identify either of the two:
+Umbraco Commerce uses Product Uniqueness to identify either of the two:

 * Whether a Product is added to a Cart should be considered as a Quantity increase on an existing Order Line
 * Whether it should be considered as a unique product combination and so should be given an Order Line of its own.